gourab-sinha/Linux-Server-Configuration-/README.md

 ```
 3. Save the file and run `sudo service apache2 restart`
 ## Deactivate the default Apache site
-to deactivate the default apache site on your IP address run `sudo a2dissite 000-default.con`
+To deactivate the default apache site on your IP address run `sudo a2dissite 000-default.con`

 ## Change ownership of files
 Apache runs as `www-data` user in the system so changing ownership is important.
 To do this run